ppryanichek/100-days-of-code/log.md

 **Today`s Progress**: Worked with Date type.
 Made a simple CLI clock with date and time.
 Repeated synchronization of blocks and methods in Java.

+### Day 17: October 30, Wednesday

+**Today`s Progress**: Learned about Mutex, Lock, Monitor and Semaphore.

+Also learned the differences between Atomic and Volatile variables.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)